tjd1234/cmpt120fall2022/lectures/lecture25/lecture25notes.md

 ValueError: 'bike' is not in list
 ```

-Instead of returning -1 when it can't find the target value, the `index`
+Instead of returning -1 when it can't find the target value, `index` causes a
-method causes a `ValueError` exception.
-In Python, exceptions are a
+`ValueError` exception.
+In Python, **exceptions** are a general-purpose way of
-general-purpose way of signaling and handling errors, but we won't be covering
-them in this course.
+signaling and handling errors, but we won't be covering them in this course.

 Let's implement our own version of linear search.
 First, we should think of
 the *algorithm* to solve the problem.
 This isn't too hard for linear search.
 To determine if one of the values $$a_0, a_1, \ldots, a_{n-1}$$ equals $$x$$,
 we will check them one at time, starting with $$a_0$$, then $$a_1$$, then
 $$a_2$$, and so on.
 Eventually we will find a value equal to $$x$$, or prove
-that $$x$$ is not in the list
+that $$x$$ is not in the list.

 ```python
 def linear_search(x, lst):